DanielHearn/danielhearn.github.io/src/blog/content/blog/mindburners_into_the_void/index.md

 ### Components

-Mindburners: Into the Void consists of 18 cards each containing great art and theming along with a suite with a base value, symbols, binary value, basic ability and install ability.
+Mindburners: Into the Void consists of 18 cards each containing great art and theming along with a suit, base value, symbols, binary value, basic ability and install ability.

 ### First Draft